How to start a travel blog?

 GREAT!
 Now you have a WordPress blog.
 You will have to work on the design and producing high-quality content, of course.

 Step 4.
 Login into your Site and Design Your Blog

-Once logged into the backend of WordPress, you go to the sidebar in the left hand side, find ‘Appearance’, hover over it, and click ‘Themes’ when it pops up.
+Once logged into the backend of WordPress, you go to the sidebar on the left-hand side, find ‘Appearance’, hover over it, and click ‘Themes’ when it pops up.

-All’s left now is to publish your first blog post, so go back to that black side bar on the backend of your wordpress, hover over ‘all posts’, click on ‘add new’.
-Then title your blog post ‘Wow, my first post!”, and in the subject box write everything what you want would be in article, click publish on the right hand side.
+All’s left now is to publish your first blog post, so go back to that black sidebar on the backend of your WordPress, hover over ‘all posts’, click on ‘add new’.
+Then title your blog post ‘Wow, my first post!”, and in the subject box write everything that you want would be in the article, click publish on the right-hand side.